Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Among OECD countries, Turkey registered one of the greatest gains in life expectancy between 1960 and 2008, with an overall increase in longevity of 25 years, rapidly narrowing the gap with the average across OECD countries.
 Life expectancy at birth in Turkey stands at almost 75 years, five years below the OECD average of 80 years and one of the lowest across the OECD.
 Life expectancy for women is 77 years, compared with 72 for men, a slightly smaller gender difference than the average OECD gap of six years, with a life expectancy of 83 years for women and 77 for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 6.1% of GDP in Turkey, more than three points below the average of 9.5% across OECD countries.
-At 913 USD in 2008, Turkey’s level of health spending per person is the lowest in the OECD, where the average is of 3268 USD.
+Total health spending accounted for 6.1% of Turkish GDP in 2008, more than three points below the average of 9.4% in OECD countries and the second lowest share among OECD countries after Estonia (5.9%).
+At 906 USD in 2008, Turkey’s level of health spending per person is the lowest in the OECD, where the average is of 3 322 USD.
+Between 2000 and 2010, total health spending in Turkey increased in real terms by 7.1% per year on average, a higher rate than the OECD average of 4.0%.

-When asked, “How is your health in general?”
-67% of people in Turkey reported to be in good health, slightly lower than the OECD average of 69%.
+When asked, “How is your health in general?”67% of people in Turkey reported to be in good health, slightly lower than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Turkey, the average is 72% for men and 62% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 75% of the top 20% of the adult population in Turkey rated their health as ‘good’ or ‘very good’, compared to about 61% for the bottom 20%.
+About 75% of adults with a disposable income in the top 20% in Turkey rated their health as ‘good’ or ‘very good’, compared to about 61% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance